 First I thought, “yea right”, then I mused a sobering refrain, “or it’s the hoosegow for you.”
 It sounded like a typical Monday with four days left.

 Ah, how fun is this: a minuscule ad to promote a huge expansion of retail space.
 And it all has to come to fruition in 2 hours.
-As an [intlink id="520" type="page"]ad designer[/intlink], the subsequent narrative represents the peculiar creative processes which followed.
+As an ad designer, the subsequent narrative represents the peculiar creative processes which followed.

 My predicament was one that a graphic designer finds himself in frequently.
-Impossible deadlines, creative blocks and seemingly insurmountably tasks are just part and parcel of the advertising shtick.
+Impossible deadlines, creative blocks and seemingly insurmountable tasks are just part and parcel of the advertising shtick.
 So the story begins.

 If you grew up in New York during the sixties and seventies you’d remember “Ant Hill Harry alias Baby-Face Finster” as the cigar smoking pint-sized bank robber that the “Bugs” teased and tormented in a his usually sadistic way.
 My mind traveled twenty (well, alright thirty) years prior to retrieve this peculiar image of a frustrated puny thug who squeezed himself into the shape of an ill-fitted “bundle of joy”.
 Bugs found Baby Finster at his door step and quickly discovered that the toddler was actually a tattooed crook on the lam.
 Like Finster, I was frustrated by the dilemma I found himself in on this Monday morning.